shalomz69/shalomz69/README.md

 - 👋 Hi, I’m @shalomz69
-- 👀 I’m interested in Tyepscript
+- 👀 I’m interested in Tyepscript and Java

 <!---
 shalomz69/shalomz69 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.